acmihal/oddball/README.md

 **Oddball** is implemented in Python using Z3Py.
 The constraint formulation uses Boolean variables to indicate that a particular pair of balls are on opposite sides of the scale in each weighing.
 Combined with the result of the weighing, these Boolean variables imply possibilities about which ball is bad.

 If the scale is **balanced** then none of the balls on the scale are bad.
-The bad ball must be in the holdout set that is not on the scale.
+The bad ball must be in the set that is not on the scale.
 If the scale is **not balanced** then the balls on the light side of the scale are not heavy, and the balls on the heavy side of the scale are not light.

 The goal of the SAT solver is to choose pairs of balls to weigh in each weighing such that each truth table row implies at most one result.
 Also, each ball-error combination must appear at least once in the truth table.